 - Gather tools like a small shovel, gardening gloves, watering can or water hose, potting bench

 Now that you have all the tools and plants, it is time to plant them in a pot!
+Here is where I show you how to plant plants in this container gardening 2 post.
+And if you love birds and butterflies then you will love this DIY glass bird bath.

 If you enjoyed these ideas, please sign up for emails, so you don’t miss out on more fun decorating tips and ideas HERE.